morrownr/88x2bu/Bridged_Wireless_Access_Point.md

 - Ethernet connection providing internet
 	- Ethernet cables are CAT 6
-	- Internet is Fiber-optic at 1 GHz up and 1 GHz down
+	- Internet is Fiber-optic at 1 Gbps up and 1 Gbps down

 ##### Steps